Eddie Adcock

-Adcock has performed with his wife Martha since 1973 in bands II Generation - the first definitively newgrass group - then as Eddie & Martha Adcock, country rock band Adcock, bluegrass' Talk of the Town, The Masters, the Country Gentlemen Reunion Band, and the Eddie Adcock Band, as well as with country outlaw David Allan Coe.
-Most recently he tours almost exclusively with wife Martha and calls Lebanon, Tennessee his home.
-Eddie belongs to a number of business organizations, including IBMA and the Folk Alliance.
+Adcock performed with his wife Martha since 1973 in bands II Generation - the first definitively newgrass group - then as Eddie & Martha Adcock, country rock band Adcock, bluegrass' Talk of the Town, The Masters, the Country Gentlemen Reunion Band, and the Eddie Adcock Band, as well as with country outlaw David Allan Coe.
+Most recently he toured almost exclusively with wife Martha and called Lebanon, Tennessee his home.
+Adcock belonged to a number of business organizations, including IBMA and the Folk Alliance.
 He has served on the board of directors of the IBMA, Tennessee Banjo Institute and others.
-Eddie and Martha also founded and ran Adcock Audio, a large, state-of-the-art sound company, serving bluegrass-related festivals from the early '70s until 2006, and from that time until the present have also recorded and produced themselves and others both outside and in-house at their own SunFall Studio.
+Eddie and Martha also founded and ran Adcock Audio, a large, state-of-the-art sound company, serving bluegrass-related festivals from the early 1970s until 2006, and from that time have also recorded and produced themselves and others both outside and in-house at their own SunFall Studio.

 Early years

-Learning to play on numerous instruments brought into the home by an older brother, young Eddie, with his brother Frank, played and sang as a duo in local churches and on radio stations in nearby Charlottesville.
-Eddie sold a calf he raised to buy his first banjo as a young teenager and immediately began touring regionally with Smokey Graves.
+Adcock was born on June 21, 1938.
+Learning to play numerous instruments brought into the home by an older brother, young Eddie, with his brother Frank, played and sang as a duo in local churches and on radio stations in nearby Charlottesville.
+Adcock sold a calf he raised to buy his first banjo as a young teenager and immediately began touring regionally with Smokey Graves.
 His hobbies were boxing and drag-racing cars.
 As a racer, Adcock racked up 34 straight wins with his car, which he named Mr. Banjo; he also set two track records at Manassas, Virginia.
 He also performed various blue-collar jobs to pay the rent.
 All the while, he played music at night.